dracidoupe/graveyard/README.md

 * Page load speed is a concern.
 Everybody loves fast pages
 * General speed and scalability is not a concern.
 Whole dataset can fit into modern memory.
 Please do not optimise on bare metal and single node
 * Maintenance cost is a concern.
 The less it costs to run, the more likely it will stay with us
 * Stability of an ecosystem is a concern.
 This site is going to run for another decade.
 Which technologies do you think are going to stay for so long, preferably with no need for upgrade?
+That site, this has been always my playground for failed experiments.
+Judge me

 ### Separation of concerns